MyCryptoHQ/support.mycrypto.com/src/content/ens/changing-ens-owner-or-transferring-ens-name.md

 {
-"title"       : "Changing the ENS owner or transferring an ENS Name", "sort"        : "08",
+"title"       : "Changing the ENS Owner or Transferring an ENS Name", "sort"        : "08",
 "category"    : "ENS",
 "description" : "ENS",